justin-marian/lambda-expressions/README.md

 λx.λy.y
 ```

-Code evaluation allows our interpreter to become more versatile, enabling users to define macros and execute code lines.
-This enhances the usability and flexibility of the system, making it easier to write and evaluate lambda calculus expressions.
+`Code evaluation` let users to define macros and execute code lines, it enhances: usability and flexibility of the system, making it easier to write and evaluate lambda calculus expressions.